Officers & Council 2019

 Ms Gina Douglas

 Gina Douglas served as Meetings Secretary for the Society for the History of Natural History from 1989-2018.
 As Librarian and Archivist of the Linnean Society from 1983-2007, she was closely involved with the creation of the online library catalogue, the Linnaeus Link Project, and the digitization of both the Linnaean and Smithian biological collections, including correspondence and annotated works.
 As Honorary Archivist and Fellow of the Linnean Society of London, she edits The Linnean Newsletter and Proceedings.
 She has contributed to numerous scholarly publications on Linnaeus and J. E. Smith and is one of the founding members of the European Botanical and Horticultural Libraries’ group and the Linnaeus Link Partnership.
-She also serves as a Trustee for The Ray Society and is a long standing member of the British Ecological Society.
+She is President of The Ray Society and is a long standing member of the British Ecological Society.

 Mr E. Geoffrey Hancock